Repair Assistance FAQs

 8. Is there a deadline for repairing my vehicle through CAP?

 Yes.
 Repairs on your vehicle must start before the expiration date indicated on your Letter of Eligibility.
+If you are unable to use the Letter of Eligibility by the expiration date, but are still interested in participating in the program, you will need to re-apply.

 9. If I take my vehicle to a non-STAR Test-and-Repair station, will CAP provide financial assistance toward the cost of repairs?